Vikram Gokhale

 Vikram Gokhale (14 November 1945 – 26 November 2022) was an Indian film, television and stage actor, noted for his roles in Marathi theatre, Hindi films and television.
-He was the son of the Veteran Marathi theater and film actor, Chandrakant Gokhale.
+He was the son of the Veteran Marathi theatre and film actor, Chandrakant Gokhale.

 Gokhale made his directorial debut in 2010, with the Marathi film Aaghaat.
 Produced by Sprint Arts Creation in 2013, he won the National Film Award for Best Actor category for his Marathi film Anumati.
+He also received Filmfare Award for Best Actor – Marathi for his film Bhingri.

 Early and personal life

 Gokhale was born in Pune, Bombay Presidency on 14 November 1945.
-His great grandmother, Durgabai Kamat, was the first female actor of the Indian screen, while his grandmother Kamlabai Gokhale (Kamlabai Kamat at that time) was the first female child actor of Indian cinema.
+His great-grandmother, Durgabai Kamat, was the first female actor of the Indian screen, while his grandmother Kamlabai Gokhale (Kamlabai Kamat at that time) was the first female child actor of Indian cinema.
 His father Chandrakant Gokhale was a veteran Marathi film and stage artist and has acted in over 70 Marathi and Hindi films.

+Gokhale married Vrushali in 1975 and they have two daughters, namely Aasavari and Neha.
+Vrushali is also an actress seen in few films and TV shows like Aaj Jhale Mukt Mi (1986, film), Aaghaat (2010, film) and Shwetambara (1983, TV show).
 Gokhale ran a real estate firm called Sujata Farms in Pune.
 He was also a social activist.
 His family's charitable foundation provides financial support for disabled soldiers, Children of lepers, and education of orphan children.

 In February 2016, due to a throat ailment, Gokhale retired from stage activities, though he continued film work.
 He was admitted to Deenanath Mangeshkar Hospital on 5 November 2022 in Pune, where he died due to multiple organ failure on 26 November 2022, at the age of 77.